In This Article

-According to Elizabeth Seng, PhD, clinical health psychologist and head pain expert, this type of headache was formerly known as an "exertional headache," and occurs "during or after physical activity, typically sustained strenuous exercise," including weight lifting and cardiovascular activity (like, yes, running).
+According to Elizabeth Seng, PhD, this type of headache was formerly known as an "exertional headache," and occurs "during or after physical activity, typically sustained strenuous exercise," including weight lifting and cardiovascular activity (like, yes, running).
 Interestingly enough, doctors aren't 100% sure why people regularly experience these headaches.
 "It is unclear why people experience primary exercise headaches, however, it does appear to occur most often after strenuous physical activity, particularly in hot weather or at high altitudes," Seng says.
 In other words, if you're susceptible to exercise headaches, be careful about working too hard when it's particularly hot out.

 Changes in Stress Levels

-We all know about the reality of stress headaches (probably from personal experience).
+We all know about the harsh reality of stress headaches, most likely from personal experience.
 Maybe you have too many work deadlines to count, so you get stressed and develop a pounding pain in your head because of it.
 It's common knowledge—an increase in stress can bring about a headache or a migraine.

 Seng is quick to point out that even though "exercise can exacerbate the symptoms during an attack," that doesn't mean migraine-sufferers should go without exercise.
 "Regular physical activity is a key component of a healthy lifestyle recommended to everyone with migraines.
 Weight management, including eating a healthy diet and exercising regularly, can help reduce the severity of migraines."